AayushYadav740/CropSense-A_Machine_Learning_based_Recommendation-System/README.md

 👨‍💻 Developed By
-Aayush Yadav
+Aayush Yadav,
-Manish Solanki
+Manish Solanki,
-Parth Joshi
+Parth Joshi and
 Saurabh Jah
 for Semester 5 Mini Project
 Bachelor of Engineering in Information Technology